Paulescu/testing-llms-in-the-real-world/README.md

     $ make init
     ```

 2. Create an `.env` file and fill in the necessary credentials.
-You will need an OpenAI API Key, and optionally a few Giskard Hub and HF credentials if you plan to use the Giskard Hub.s
+You will need an OpenAI API Key, and optionally a few Giskard Hub and HF credentials if you plan to use the Giskard Hub.
+    ```
+    $ cp .env.example .env
+    ```

+3. Make a change in the `hyper-parameters.yaml` file, for example update the `PROMPT_TEMPLATE`, commit your changes, push them to your remote GitHub repo and open a Pull request.

-3. Check the Actions pannel in your GitHub repo, and see the testing happening!
+4. Check the Actions pannel in your GitHub repo, and see the testing happening!

+5. Once the action completed, check the PR discussion to see the testing results, and decide if you want to merge with master, or not.

 ## Video lecture